Houdini 22.0 Nodes Geometry nodes

 ⌃ Ctrl + G

-When in Assign Shapes mode, lets you scroll through the list of available library shapes and then choose one to add to the current Assign Shapes multiparm.
+When in Assign Shapes mode, allows you to scroll through the list of available library shapes and select one to add to the Assign Shapes multiparm.

 Remove Joints from Groups